Clinical UM Guideline

 Discussion/General Information

-In the majority of cases, TN can be medically managed using drug therapy.
-For those individuals unwilling, unable, or refractory to drug therapy, there are several options in addition to RF neurolysis.
-These options include, but are not limited to: surgery, gamma knife radiosurgery, or microvascular decompression (AAN, 2008).
+In the majority of cases, trigeminal neuralgia can be medically managed using long-term drug therapy.
+Based on the American Academy of Neurology (AAN) Practice Parameters, for individuals unwilling, unable, or refractory to drug therapy, there are several options in addition to RF neurolysis.
+These options include, but are not limited to: surgery, gamma knife radiosurgery, or microvascular decompression (Level C recommendation).
+The AAN further states:

 RF neurolysis involves the use of heat produced by radio waves, which is percutaneously introduced via electrode placement adjacent to the trigeminal nerve using fluoroscopic guidance.
 This creates a lesion within the trigeminal nerve, which interrupts the painful sensory nerve impulses.
 RF neurolysis has the potential risk of neuritis.
 In addition, histological studies have revealed indiscriminate destruction of both small and large fibers following RF neurolysis.
 For this reason, PRF has been considered as a non-destructive alternative to standard RF neurolysis in that it applies RF energy with a pulsed time cycle that delivers short bursts of RF current instead of a continuous RF flow.
 By pulsing the electrical current, the needle remains relatively cool (up to 42 degrees Celsius compared to temperatures of 60-69 degrees Celsius with continuous RF) so that the tissue cools slightly between each burst, reducing the risk of destroying nearby tissue and preventing any long-term damage to the nerve.
 It is postulated that this disrupts the transmission of impulses across small unmyelinated fibers without destroying them, while larger fibers remain protected by the myelin sheath.